VKCOM/nocolor/docs/introducing_colors.md

 ## Start thinking in colors: find performance leaks

-Let's assume, that we have some *slow* functions (which do DB inserts or other slow work), and we have some *performance critical* (or *fast*) functions, that are supposed to be executed as fast as possible.
+Let's assume, that we have some *slow* functions (which do DB inserts or other slow work), and we have some *performance-critical* (or *fast*) functions, that are supposed to be executed as fast as possible.

 To make it visual, let's state, that *slow functions are red, fast functions are green*: